 |Required Student Actions||Additional Information|

-Students must plan to take no more than 14 credits of classes in the fall semester.
+Students must plan to take no more than 14 credits of classes in the probationary semester.

 |Students who are registered for more than 14 credits after the 10th day of classes will have their schedules revised by the University.|